Effun-141/Effun-141.github.io/_posts/2019-10-20-Design of a Vehicle-Type Exploration and Cruising Robot.md

 ---
 layout: post
 title:  "Design of a Vehicle-Type Exploration and Cruising Robot"
-info: "The 14th NXP Cup Intelligent Vehicle Competition for National University Students (Visual Four-wheel Racing)"
+info: "This is the Robot Exploration and Navigation project of the 2019 SoftBank Cup China Robotics Skills Competition."
-tech: "Outcomes: Second Prize in the Four-wheel Vehicle Category of the 14th NXP Cup Intelligent Vehicle Competition for National Students (East China Region) "
+tech: "Outcomes: Second Prize in the Robot Exploration and Navigation Programme of the 2019 Softbank Cup China Robotics Skills Competition "
 type: Brief introduction
 ---